euank/euank.com/_posts/2018-09-12-rust-on-lambda.md

 then speaking a specific RPC protocol to it over a TCP port.
 AWS provides a library to make it easy to do this in Go, but there's no reason the zipfile actually has to contain a Go binary.

-Rust on AWS Lambda runs Rust code in the Go Lambda environment, but unlike the previous two methods, it doesn't require any non-Rust code at all.
+Rust on AWS Lambda runs Rust code in the Go Lambda environment, and unlike the previous two methods, it doesn't require any non-Rust code at all.
+Rust on AWS Lambda implements the same protocol the Go binary does and provides library code to ease writing a handler function.

 # Benchmarks -- Which way is the fastest?